 - Family members

-What toys are generally accepted for donation
+What toys are accepted for donation

 Not all toys can be donated to charities for various health and ethical reasons.
-To ensure that your toys have the best chance of being given away rather than trashed, consider these toy donation guidelines:
+To ensure that your toys have the best chance of being given away rather than trashed, consider these toy donation instructions:

 - Toys should be nontoxic